taiwoak/alx-system_engineering-devops/0x00-shell_basics/README.md

-run this bash shell script to print the absolute path of your current working directory
+run the following bash script files by adding ./ at the front of these files